joakimremler/YRGO_docker_stack_sworm/README.md

 Add [phpmyadmin](https://hub.docker.com/r/phpmyadmin/phpmyadmin/) to `wordpress.yml` and change port setup to `8181:80`.
 Deploy `wordpress` stack file and complete `Wordpress` installation.
 [Insperation](https://github.com/andreaskoch/dockerized-magento/issues/18).

 Run `docker stack services wordpress` to se that all services get started.
-You can also visit your `Visualizer` on your `droplet_ip:5000` in browser.
+You can also visit your `Visualizer` on your `droplet_ip:5000` on your browser.

 ## 6. Scale up and down